Mini99/ReplyTube/README.md

 # ReplyTube
-Website designed to supplement Youtube-Comments-Extension
+This project is a website designed to supplement Youtube-Comments-Extension

 ## Getting Started
 The following is if you would like to run this program locally on your machine; otherwise, check out our official website on [ReplyTube](https://replytu.be/).